-Besides playing Hiwatt amps and Les Paul Deluxes, there were a number of other things I had in common with Pete Townsend, the least flattering having to do with a tendency to smash my gear on stage, probably as part of the post traumatic symptoms of industrial overdose.
+Besides playing Hiwatt amps and Les Paul Deluxes, there were a number of other things I had in common with Pete Townsend, the least flattering having to do with a tendency to smash my gear on stage, not as an art statement, but most likely as part of the post traumatic symptoms of industrial overdose.
 Life was rough back in the day, and we burried much pain and anger.
-So if we acted rebellious on occasion, even if the timing sucked on a lot of accountabilities, we had good reasons to do so.
+So if we acted rebellious on occasion, even if the timing sucked on a lot of accounts, we had good reasons to do so.
 Luckily for me, that phase has come to pass.
 So, finding myself without an axe after a tantrum, I decided to build my own guitars.
-I may embellish at times, but this is the plain truth: my only tools were a beat-up chisel, a manual drill, a stone-age jigsaw, some sandpaper, and one glorious half of a broken and heavily gauged maple butcher block for the body blank.
+I may embellish at times, but this is the plain truth: my only tools were a beat-up chisel, a manual drill, a stone-age jigsaw, some sandpaper, and one glorious half of a broken and heavily gauged laminated maple butcher block for the body blank.
 I amaze myself at my own capacity for wishful thinking...
-With the help of a few cans of decorator’s spray paint from ACE hardware, the freshly re-glued neck of a Kramer guitar that had suffered multiple fractures and a few other vital parts, I embarked on the business of instrument making… Avocado and salmon pink finish; brilliant!
+With the help of a few cans of decorator’s paint and polyeruthane from ACE hardware, the freshly re-glued neck of a Kramer guitar that had suffered multiple fractures and a few other vital parts, I embarked on the business of instrument-making… Avocado and salmon pink finish; brilliant!

 The thing is that it played and still does…